aidenybai/million/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+description: Suggest an idea for this project
-title: ''
+title: 'Feature: '
-labels: ''
+labels: [enhancement]
-assignees: ''
+assignees:
----
+  - aidenybai
+body:
+  - type: textarea
+    id: problem
+    attributes:

-**Is your feature request related to a problem?
-Please describe.**
+      label: Is your feature request related to a problem?
+Please describe.
-A clear and concise description of what the problem is.
+      description: A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
+      render: markdown
+    validations:
+      required: true

+  - type: textarea
+    id: solution
+    attributes:
-**Describe the solution you'd like**
+      label: Describe the solution you'd like
-A clear and concise description of what you want to happen.
+      description: A clear and concise description of what you want to happen.
+      render: markdown
+    validations:
+      required: true

+  - type: textarea
+    id: alternatives
+    attributes:
-**Describe alternatives you've considered**
+      label: Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.
+      description: A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+      render: markdown
+    validations:
+      required: true

+  - type: textarea
+    id: context
+    attributes:
+      label: Additional context
-Add any other context or screenshots about the feature request here.
+      description: Add any other context or screenshots about the feature request here.
+      render: markdown
+    validations:
+      required: false
+---